gardener-attic/component-spec/doc/proposal/01-introduction.md

 Not all component version combinations of frontend, backend and monitoring are compatible and build a valid product version.
-In order to define reasonable version combinations for our software product, we could use another feature of the *Component Descriptor*, which allows the definition of dependencies to other component versions.
+In order to define reasonable version combinations for our software product, we could use another feature of the *Component Descriptor*, which allows the aggregation of component versions.

 For our example we could introduce a component for the overall product.
-A particular version of this product component is again described by a *Component Descriptor*, which contain dependencies to particular *Component Descriptors* for the frontend, backend and monitoring.
+A particular version of this product component is again described by a *Component Descriptor*, which contains references to particular *Component Descriptors* for the frontend, backend and monitoring.

-This is only an example how to describe a particular product version with OCM as a component with one *Component Descriptor* with dependencies to other *Component Descriptors*, which itself could have dependencies and so on.
+This is only an example how to describe a particular product version with OCM as a component with one *Component Descriptor* with references to other *Component Descriptors*, which itself could have such references and so on.
 You are not restricted to this approach, i.e. you could still just maintain a list of component version combinations which build a valid product release.
 But OCM provides you a simple approach to specify what belongs to a product version.
-Starting with the *Component Descriptor* for a product version and following the component dependencies, you could collect all artifacts, belonging to this product version.
+Starting with the *Component Descriptor* for a product version and following the component references, you could collect all artifacts, belonging to this product version.

 **Todo: Perhaps some small example image to make this more clear?**